venysssssssssss/AwsOverview/AWS API Gateway.md

 - Cache capacity between 0.5GB to 237GB.
 - Cache is expensive, makes sense in production, may not make sense in dev / test.

 ## 11.1.
-API Gateway Cache Invalidation
+Cache Invalidation

 - Able to flush the entire cache (invalidate it) immediately.
 - Clients can invalidate the cache with header: Cache-Control: max-age=0 (with proper IAM authorization).
 - If you don't impose an InvalidateCache policy (or choose the Require authorization check box in the console), any client can invalidate the API cache.

-# 12. API Gateway – Usage Plans & API Keys
+# 12. Usage Plans & API Keys

 - If you want to make an API available as an offering ($) to your customers.
 - Usage Plan: